alkindli/alkindli/README.md

 You got your certificates good when your mouse is clear from secure channel or no channels at all, but still have no RPC impacts you can prohibit the users network connection capabilities in group policy.
 Disabling rapid rotating DHCP client server windows service while using third party tools instead.
 Or let it through and find the key decimals that always change for it in the registry editor to block so it don't come around again. ""No worry, no threat..""

 Lowest end system certificates will stop the microsoft store connection, because of DigiCerts certificates and UITrust user certificates not being trusted.
 Check if your user has exactly the same certification as system.
+Software restriction policies in group policy use device flags compatability to use Authenticode or certificate enforcement over encrypted or stored binary data.
+The Driver shrims compatability setting will crash the Windows defender peer network so do not enable it.
 Medium High end group policy (5) is what it is with unfinished internet explorer settings.
 The computer name has to be specified couple of places and your username has to be specified couple of places.
 Some disallowed windows executables by user got removed and some mitigation options.
 Highest end firewall is what it is.
 Process lasso is missing immersive control panel and windows security folders for allowed processes, they are not (.exe), probably (.appx)